-Michael Fontaine is an associate professor in Cornell's Department of Classics and acting dean of the University Faculty.
+Michael Fontaine is a professor in Cornell's Department of Classics and acting dean of the University Faculty.
 His scholarly specialization is Latin and Greek philology and the literature of the late Roman Republic.
 He regularly offers lively courses on Greek mythology and literature, including CAU seminars on Homer’s Odyssey and (in summer 2016) a new seminar on “The Greatest Hits of Greek Tragedy.”

 Michael earned an undergraduate degree in classics from Millsaps College in Jackson, Mississippi, and a PhD in classics from Brown University.
 He is also an alumnus of the American School of Classical Studies in Athens and serves on the advisory board of the Paideia Institute.
 In 2016 he will return to Italy as the Paideia Professor in Rome, teaching exceptional college students to converse in Latin amid the monuments and ruins of the eternal city.